nilotpolas/MaskedHLS_LP/README.md

 **MaskedHLS: Domain-Specific High-Level Synthesis of Masked Cryptographic Designs**
 Nilotpola Sarma, Anuj Singh Thakur, and Chandan Karfa
-Presented at CASES 2024 and ESSC 2024 as part of ESWEEK 2024.
+Presented at the INTERNATIONAL CONFERENCE ON COMPILERS, ARCHITECTURES, AND SYNTHESIS FOR EMBEDDED SYSTEMS 2024 and Embedded System Software Competition 2024 as part of ESWEEK 2024.

 BibTeX:
 ```bibtex